Feral pig: Australia

 The first recorded release of pigs in Australia was made by Captain James Cook at Adventure Bay, Bruny Island in 1777.
 This was part of his policy of introducing animals and plants to newly discovered countries.
 He "carried them (a boar and sow) about a mile within the woods at the head of the bay and there left them by the side of a fresh water brook".
 The deliberate introduction of pigs into previously pig-free areas seems to have been common.
 As recently as the early 1970s, pigs were introduced to Babel Island, off the east coast of Flinders Island.
 These pigs were eradicated by Department of Agriculture staff with local assistance.

 One common story about the feral pig population on Flinders Island is that pigs were released when the ship City of Foo Chow went ashore on the northeast coast of the island in March 1877.
 On Flinders Island, feral pigs usually invade agricultural areas adjacent to the national park and east-coast swamps.
-Farmers consider damage caused by the pigs to be minor, as it is restricted to rooting in pasture adjacent to scrub-land edges.
+Farmers consider damage caused by the pigs to be minor, as it is restricted to rooting in pasture adjacent to scrubland edges.
 The total pasture area damaged each year is estimated to be less than 50 hectares.
-Feral pigs are reported to visit paddocks where ewes are lambing, but no lambs being killed have been reported.
-However, pigs, being omnivores, may scavenge any carcasses left near the scrub-land.
+Feral pigs are reported to visit paddocks where ewes are lambing, but no lambs are reported as having been killed.
+As omnivores, they may scavenge any carcasses left near the scrubland, thus developing a potential "taste" for lamb or mutton.
 In the Strzelecki National Park on the island, the ecosystem has been severely damaged; extensive rooting in the gullies led to water erosion and loss of regenerating forest plants.
 Bracken fern (Pteridium esculentum) flourishes in this damaged environment and dominates large areas forming dense stands to about 4 m which prevent light reaching the forest floor.

 Since 1987, feral pigs have been considered to be the most important mammalian pest of Australian agriculture.
-Feral pigs may be a new food source for crocodiles, inadvertently helping to boost their population.
+Feral pigs may be a new food source for crocodiles, helping to boost their population.